Nico-Shock/Switch-Jailbreaking-Toturial/README.md

 1. go to "Launch" in Hekate under Home and select "Atmosphere emuMMC" to boot into it.

-# Install HB-Store to install apps

-   1. turn off your Switch completely.
-   2. download the Homebrew App Store [HB-App Store](https://github.com/fortheusers/hb-appstore/releases).
-   3. drag the `.nro` file into the `switch` folder on the microSD card.
+# Load Homebrew

-   4. you can start the homebrew from the album or you can also hold R and start a legitimate game to start homebrew with admin rights and open the HB store.
+   - You can start Homebrew through the album, or you can hold down R and start a legitime game to launch Homebrew with admin rights and open an app from there.
+   - You can also download and use new apps from the Homebrew App Store.

 # Avoid switch ban (as good as possible)